 Challenge With Traditional Dredge Pumps

-In harsh conditions with sand, sludge, rocks, slurry, other dredge pumps clog, wear and fail more often.
-Downtime for maintenance hurts your bottom line.
+In harsh conditions with sand, sludge, rocks, slurry, other traditional dredge pumps:

 Solution: Non-Clog EDDY Pumps